B707H/Grisues-Garnet-HotelBooking/README.md

 | **4.** Send automatically generated email after booking a room | 3rd party app implementation (MailGun)  |
 | **5.** GUI | In several places within the application - using HTML5, CSS, bootstrap  |

->_Note: This was a real-life project which we created for practise purpose._
+>_Note: This was a real-life project which we created for practise purpose!_